Electra Havemeyer Webb: Personal life

 Recognizing her achievements in the museum field, Yale University awarded Electra Havemeyer Webb an honorary Master of Arts degree in 1956.
 She was the fifth woman to be recognized in this manner.

-She died on November 19, 1960 at Mary Fletcher Hospital in Burlington, Vermont.
+She died on November 19, 1960, at Mary Fletcher Hospital in Burlington, Vermont.

 Shelburne Farms

 Electra's parents-in-law Dr. William Seward Webb and Eliza Osgood Vanderbilt had transformed a collection of rambling lakeside farms on the shore of Vermont's Lake Champlain into a model country estate.
-The core of property, the Shelburne Farms, survives today as a nonprofit foundation dedicated to fostering innovative agricultural practices.
+The core of property, the Shelburne Farms, survives today as a nonprofit education center for sustainability.
 Recalling her first visit to the Webb estate as a young girl, Webb declared: "I felt as though I was in dreamland"; she was smitten by the beauty of Vermont's Champlain Valley.
 On the Webb estate she enjoyed horseback riding, the 113-foot steam yacht and one of America's first private nine-hole golf courses.
 The pastoral landscape and lush grounds of Shelburne Farms would be replicated at Electra Havemeyer Webb's museum.
 Shelburne Museum is well known for its fine collection of lilacs, peonies and New England perennials.